RavensbourneWebMedia/Web-development-workshop/sessions/04/README.md

 # Critique

-1. Hang your drafts on the wall
+1. Hang your wireframes on the wall
-* Grab a pen and some post-its
+* Grab a pencil and some post-its
-* Let's *critique* each other's drafts
+* Let's *critique* each other's wireframes

 ![](assets/wireframes-critique.jpg)